protofire/maker-protocol-subgraph/README.md

 #### fill me (Clipper)

+fill me with the description of the contract

+- handleFile1
+- handleFile2
+- handleKick
+- handleTake
+- handleRedo
+- handleYank

 #### fill me (Dog)

+fill me with the description of the contract

+- handleCage
+- handleDigs
+- handleFileVow
+- handleFileHole
+- handleFileChop
+- handleFileClip
+- handleBark

 ### MKR Module:

+fill me with the description of the module

 #### fill me (DsToken)

+fill me with the description of the contract

+- handleTransfer
+- handleApproval
+- handleMint
+- handleBurn

 ### Proxy Module:

+fill me with the description of the module

 #### Proxy registration (ProxyFactory)

+fill me with the description of the contract

+- ?

 ### Rates Module:

+fill me with the description of the module

 #### Accumulation of Stability Fees for Collateral Types (Jug)

+fill me with the description of the contract

+- handleInit
+- handleDrip
+- handleFile

 #### The Dai Savings Rate (Pot)

+fill me with the description of the contract

+- handleFile
+- handleCage
+- handleJoin
+- handleExit
+- handleDrip

 ### System Stabilizer Module:

+fill me with the description of the module

 #### Surplus Auction House (Flapper)

+fill me with the description of the contract

+- handleFile
+- handleCage
+- handleKick
+- handleTick
+- handleDeal
+- handleTend
+- handleYank

 #### Debt Auction House (Flopper)

+fill me with the description of the contract

+- handleFile
+- handleCage
+- handleKick
+- handleTick
+- handleDeal
+- handleDent
+- handleYank

 #### Balance Sheet (Vow)

+fill me with the description of the contract

+- handleFile
+- handleCage
+- handleFrog
+- handleFess
+- handleFlap
+- handleFlop
+- handleKiss